TEnders64/OnlinePython_Lectures/week5/lecture1.md

-#Python - AJAX & APIs Week
+#Python - AJAX & APIs
 ####What Do We Know So Far?
 - We can set up Flask servers to handle...
   - Requests (form data), rendering templates (client views), redirects, Validations